 Elizabeth Onyeabor: 31:06

 Oh, yeah.
 And by the way, she entered a half marathon.
-So okay, you know, she celebrated these steps on them, whoo.
-So, the thing is that as perfectionist, we have this all or nothing mentality.
+So okay, you know, she celebrated these steps on them, who.
+So, the thing is that as perfectionists, we have this all-or-nothing mentality.
 So it will be, and that's that zero, or 150 I was talking about.
 So it's like, gotta be perfect, or 150%.
 Or we got to go 150 miles an hour.
 Like, we have to earn everything, we have to work so hard, or we don't want to do it at all.
 We don't even want to start and we're stuck.
 Because we're afraid it's not going to be perfect.
-And we don't want to fail, we can take take time to celebrate simple steps like you say it, it relieves a lot of the pressure.
+And we don't want to fail, we can take time to celebrate simple steps as you say, it relieves a lot of the pressure.
 And it keeps us in that focus flow.

 Michael Kithcart: 31:51